ab77/netflix-proxy/README.md

 2. Create a `Droplet` using `Docker 1.x` on `Ubuntu 14.04` (find in under Applications images).
 3. Make sure you create the `Droplet` in the right location, for example if you want to watch US content, create in the US.
 3. SSH to your `Droplet` and run the following command..
-4. `cd /opt && git clone https://github.com/ab77/netflix-proxy.git && cd netflix-proxy && ./build.sh`
+4. `git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 5. Point your DNS at the Droplet IP and watch `Netflix`, `Hulu` and `HBO Now` out of region.
 6. Enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right..